Skip to main content

 Subsidiaries: Create new relationship, add member, create new, edit existing

-The answers show that retail bankers want to see an ARC graph on the account record page.
-Using the information in the chart, Matt sketches out a plan for the graph.
+The answers show that bankers want to see an ARC graph on the account record page.
+Using the information in the chart, you can sketch a plan for the graph.

-The root node must be account because the root node object must match the object of the record page where you want to show the graph.
-Retail bankers also want to see their client’s employees, opportunities, subsidiaries, financial accounts, liabilities, and assets.
+The root node must be Account because the root node object must match the object of the record page where the graph appears.
+Bankers also want to see their client’s employees, opportunities, subsidiaries, financial accounts, liabilities, and assets from other objects.

 Draw a diagram on whiteboard: Create a plan: Clock, pencil, calendar, clipboard, notes.

-Based on this information, Matt includes five child nodes on the graph.
+Based on this information, you plan to include five child nodes on the graph.

 Select a Graph Template